phumph/competitive_hierarchies/manuscript/competition_v1.md

 ### Discussion

-#### Overiew.
+#### Overiew
 We discovered major differences in both exploitative and interference competitiveness between the two major clades comprising the *Pseudomonas* spp. phyllosphere community of bittercress, as well as distinctions in how such competitiveness relates to underlying life history traits.
 Instead of trade-offs between life history traits, we uncovered distinct correlates of competitiveness that involved shorter lag phase duration for *P. fluorescens*, and higher maximum growth rates for *P. syringae*.
 Canonical trade-offs between rate and yield were not observed across either bacterial clade.
 Instead, we found a trade-off between lag phase and growth rate present only within *P. fluorescens*.
 Inhibition ability (interference competitive ability) did not trade-off with exploitative ability but was positively related to it.
-Such patterns suggest that the evolution of competitiveness may involve different components of life history in these bacterial lineages.
+Such patterns suggest that the evolution of competitiveness may involve distinct components of life history in these bacterial lineages.

-Competitive dominance in within-clade competitions was largely explained by how dissimilar the life history traits were between the interacting pairs, and genetically more similar strains tended to display more similar life histories.
+Competitive dominance in within-clade competitions was largely explained by how dissimilar the life history traits were between the interacting pairs, and genetically more similar strains tended to display more similar life histories (Fig. 1).

 Examining the community context of these interactions revealed that a modest fraction of all three-way interactions resulted in the reversal of competitive outcomes that would otherwise lead to competitive exclusion of an inferior competitor.
 A small set of R–P–S interactions was discovered, which may lead to cyclical invasion dynamics.
-The intransitivity in our interaction network generally took the form of facilitation, whereby a toxic strain displaced a superior competitor thereby facilitating a resistant but weaker recipient.
-The community context of interference competition is important for predicting the exploitative capacity of resistant strains by buffering them from competitive exclusion, which alters the premium on exploitative capacity if a strain is also resistant.
+More interestingly, the predominant form of intransitivity in our interaction network took the form of facilitation, whereby a toxic strain displaces a superior competitor and thereby facilitates a resistant but weaker recipient.
+Thus, the community context of interference competition is important for predicting the outcome of competitive pairings whose outcome typically rests on exploitative capacity.

 Such a dataset allows dissection of several dimensions of in vitro fitness exhibited by a natural community of phyllosphere *Pseudomonas* spp., and provides a platform for testing hypotheses about the mechanistic bases of competitive traits (e.g. toxin production and resistance).
 Together, this work helps build an understanding of how competitive traits might evolve in tandem with other life history traits in representatives from real communities that interact in nature.

 #### Correlations between growth traits and competitiveness.
 Selection for increased exploitative competitive ability is expected to increase maximum growth rate, perhaps at the expense of growth efficiency, which can result in a tragedy of the commons whereby rapid but wasteful use of resources yields higher competitive ability (Pfeiffer et al. 2001; MacLean 2007).
-Consistent with this, overall exploitative competitive fitness (Cw) for *P. syringae* was positively correlated with maximum growth rate (rm) (Table 1).
-Notably, however, neither *P. syringae* nor *P. fluorescens* strains exhibited a r–K trade-off: growth rate was positively correlated with yield in both minimal and rich media for *P. syringae*, and was uncorrelated with yield for *P. fluorescens* (Fig. 2, S5).
+Consistent with this, overall exploitative competitive fitness ($C_{w}$) for *P. syringae* was positively correlated with maximum growth rate, $r$ (Table 1).
+Notably, however, neither *P. syringae* nor *P. fluorescens* strains exhibited a trade-off with maximum yield, $K$: growth rate was positively correlated with yield for *P. syringae*, and uncorrelated for *P. fluorescens* (Fig. S2).

 In contrast to *P. syringae*, exploitative competitiveness for *P. fluorescens* was most correlated with having a shorter lag phase duration (1/L).
 Shorter lag phase was negatively correlated with growth rate for *P. fluorescens*, but not for *P. syringae*.
-These findings indicate that exploitative ability for *P. syringae* and *P. fluorescens* are constrained by separate underlying life history characters.
-The unique correlational structure among these life history characters may influence the evolution of exploitative ability for each clade.
+These findings indicate that exploitative ability for *P. syringae* and *P. fluorescens* are constrained by separate underlying life history characters, as further evidenced by the distinct clade-level clustering of strains in a multivariate analysis (Fig. 1d).
+Further, the degree of trait dispersion was greater in *P. syringae*, despite similar levels of average genetic divergence among strains.
+The unique levels of trait variation and correlational structure among traits may indicate that the genetic avenues by which competitive ability evolves in each clade are highly distinct.

-We were surprised to uncover that maximum growth rate was correlated with a longer lag phase in *P. fluorescens*, as this pattern contradicts the traditional dichotomy between generally “fast” vs. “slow” life histories. *Escherichia coli* lines adapting to a glucose-limited environment exhibited coordinated increases in growth rate and shorter lag time after 10,000 generations (Vasi et al. 1994; Lenski et al. 1998). **E. coli** selected to persist in lag phase during periods of antibiotic stress incurred no pleiotropic cost of reduced maximum growth rate despite up to a 10-fold increase in lag time (Fridman et al. 2015).
-One explanation for our lag–growth correlation is that competitive fitness for *P. fluorescens* in the spatial microcosms we used may have more to do with space than resource use.
+We were surprised to uncover that maximum growth rate was correlated with a longer lag phase in *P. fluorescens*, as this pattern contradicts the traditional dichotomy between generally “fast” vs. “slow” life histories and contrasts with patterns observed in microbial evolution experiments [@Vasi94a].

+*Escherichia coli* lines adapting to a glucose-limited environment exhibited coordinated increases in growth rate and shorter lag time after 10,000 generations (Vasi et al. 1994; Lenski et al. 1998). *E. coli* selected to persist in lag phase during periods of antibiotic stress incurred no pleiotropic cost of reduced maximum growth rate despite up to a 10-fold increase in lag time (Fridman et al. 2015).

+One explanation for the positive $r-K$ correlation observed for *P. fluorescens* is that competitive fitness for these strains in the spatial microcosms may have more to do with space than resource use.
 Strains that preempt as much space as possible early on may reap the rewards of their territorial monopoly even at the expense of a decreased maximal growth rate.
 One potential mechanism is the production of exudates that prevent physical expansion of competitor cells.
 This explanation rests on an intuitive physiological trade-off between exudate production and cell replication, but explains both the premium on short lag as well as its later costs.
 Thus, a straightforward hypothesis is that lag phase is causally affected by the amount of exudate production and exudate production trades off with maximum growth rate.
 Lag phase has received renewed attention as a distinct component of microbial life cycles (Rolfe et al. 2012), and characterizing the physiology of cells during this phase may reveal the nature of its linkage with maximum growth rate.

 #### Priority effects.
 *P. syringae* strains are less able to exert priority effects in the spatial context of our assays.
 However, if both strains were to compete in an unstructured environment where preemption of space was irrelevant, *P. syringae* strains with high growth rates might be expected to outcompete a variety of *P. fluorescens* strains with relatively lower growth rates (Fig 1).
 Thus, the negative correlation between lag phase and growth rate in *P. fluorescens* resembles a colonization–competition trade-off.
 Spatial priority effects arising from territoriality can provide a mechanism for maintenance of colonization–competition trade-offs that would otherwise lead to competitive exclusion (Edwards and Schreiber 2010).
 A colonization–competition trade-off underlies territoriality in *Vibrio* spp. based on the differential ability of clones to contest territory vs. disperse to new ephemeral habitats (Yawata et al. 2014).
 Either one of these mechanisms may contribute to the maintenance of diverse exploitation strategies in *P. fluorescens* across patchy and ephemeral leaf environments.